Depending on where you’re traveling you, you might need Covid-19 test results in one day – or less. Here’s how you can successfully do just that.

 But the updated American travel requirements are different – and this could pose a threat to your next international trip.
 Here’s why.

-The intent is good; these antigen tests are cheaper and tend to be easier to find around the world.
+Antigen tests are cheaper and tend to be easier to find around the world.
 They also usually provide results within 15 minutes.
 However, as we found out the hard way in our travels around the world, not every country has equal access to rapid Covid-19 testing.

 Because most travel restrictions around the world require more accurate and sensitive RT-PCR COVID-19 tests, some countries with limited resources, as we experienced in Guinea, don’t even offer antigen tests.
 Period.

-At-home COVID-19 test kits and why they are not the perfect solution to the new CDC travel restrictions
+At-home COVID-19 test kits and why they are not the perfect solution

 From thepointsguy to CNN, it seems like everyone is touting approved at-home COVID-19 test kits as the solution to the new travel restrictions.